Skip to main content

 Batch Deployment Process Overview

-If the task is injected correctly into the BATCH_DEPLOY schedule, a successful completion message is displayed to the user and a record is inserted into the Deployment table, indicating that the schedule or package has been scheduled for future deployment.
+If the job is injected correctly into the BATCH_DEPLOY schedule, a successful completion message is displayed and a record is inserted into the Deployment table, indicating that the schedule or package has been scheduled for future deployment.

 Deployment Record Showing Scheduled Deployment